 Perhaps decisions about custody and visitation or child support are your chief concern.
 If your children are adults or you did not have any children together, the focus of your divorce may be on division of assets or spousal support / alimony.

-Every case and family situation is different and requires individual analysis and attention to the particular circumstances of the parties and their children.
+Every family situation and dissolution of marriage is different and requires individual analysis and attention to the particular circumstances of the parties and their children.
 Our attorneys can help you settle a case through an agreement through mediation and negotiation, or vigorously present your case in divorce court litigation.

 Divorce is nothing if not difficult.
 The legal complexities involved are more than enough for anyone, but even these are often overshadowed by the personal emotional impact of ending a marriage.
-Divorce attorneys cannot make divorce easier, but good lawyers will help conclude a divorce as painlessly as possible.
+Lawyers cannot make divorce easier, but good ones will help conclude a dissolution of marriage as painlessly as possible.

 Metro Miami & all Southern Florida residents can rely on Orshan, Spann & Fernandez-Mesa to provide the legal expertise necessary through all phases of divorce in Miami Dade.